Home » Mechanical Engineering » 18 Different Types of Flanges and Their Applications [PDF]

 Weld Neck Flange - Types of Flanges

-Image: indiamart.com
+Image: indiamart

 This type of flange consists of a long tapered hub.
 Usually machined from a forging, these flanges are welded to a pipe.
 Flanges with weld necks are great for applications when there is a requirement for a continuous flow of fluid through the piping system.

 These flanges are commonly used in high-pressure and high/low-temperature applications.
 There are two types of welding neck flanges: a regular type for use with pipes and an elongated type for use in process plants.
-By preventing pressure drops, turbulence and erosion/corrosion of metals near flanged joints are prevented.

 #2 Long Welding Neck Flange